 \cref{TCH} shows the critical temperature $T_c$ as a function of the applied magnetic field.
-The errors bars correspond to the transition width determined from the 10-90\% resistance drop criterion.
-The inset shows the transition width $\Delta T_c$ obtained by the 10-90\% criterion as a function of the applied magnetic field on a log-log scale.
-A power law behavior $H^{-\alpha}$ is inferred, with an exponent $\alpha=0.68$ very close to the value $2/3$ predicted for field induced fluctuation effects in a 3D superconductor.
+The errors bars correspond to the transition width determined from the 10--90\% resistance drop criterion.
+The inset shows the transition width $\Delta T_c$ obtained by the 10--90\% criterion as a function of the applied magnetic field on a log-log scale.
+A power-law behavior $H^{-\alpha}$ is inferred, with an exponent $\alpha=0.68$ very close to the value $2/3$ predicted for field induced fluctuation effects in a 3D superconductor.
 Therefore, this result suggests a 3D behavior of the conductivity fluctuations.

-In \cref{SCALING} the scaled excess conductivity $\Delta\sigma_{3D}(H)$ is plotted for the case of 3D scaling.
-Notice that the 3D scaling behavior has been calculated from the normalized excess conductivity $\Delta \sigma_H(T)/\sigma_n$ curves shown in \cref{EXC}, using $T_c(H)$ values reported in \cref{TCH}.
-For fields $\geq\SI{4}{mT}$, the data exhibit a reasonable scaling behavior of the fluctuations around $T_c(H)$.
-Hence, this result indicates that, at sufficiently high fields, the fluctuation conductivity is well described within the 3D LLL approximation, and that the field $\mu_0 H_{LLL}$ is of the order of \SI4{mT} in the superconducting phase.
+In \cref{SCALING} we plot the scaled excess conductivity $\Delta\sigma_{3D}(H)$ for the case of 3D scaling.
+Notice that the 3D scaling behavior has been calculated from the normalized excess conductivity $\Delta \sigma_H(T)/\sigma_n$ curves shown in \cref{EXC}, using $T_c(H)$ values shown in \cref{TCH}.
+For fields $\geq\SI{4}{mT}$, all data points corresponding to the different superconducting transitions collapse onto a single curve, thus exhibiting a reasonable scaling behavior of the fluctuations around $T_c(H)$.
+Hence, this result indicates that, at sufficiently high fields, the fluctuation conductivity is well described within the 3D LLL approximation and that the field $\mu_0 H_{LLL}$ is of the order of \SI4{mT}.

-As we noted before, the relevant parameter which quantifies the fluctuation strength in a superconductor is the Ginzburg number given by \cref{G0}.
-In order to estimate the 3D Ginzburg number for the WP, the thermodynamic critical field $\mu_0 H_c(0)$ may be inferred by the jump of specific heat at $T_c$ given by $\mu_0 \Delta C / T_c= \left ( \mu_0 H_c(0)/T_c \right )^2$, whereas the in-plane coherence length $\xi_\para$ by the slope near $T_c$ of the out of plane upper critical field, $dH^{\perp}_{c2}/dT|_{T=T_c}$ given by
+As noted before, the relevant parameter that quantifies the fluctuation strength in a superconductor is the Ginzburg number given by \cref{G0}.
+In order to estimate the 3D Ginzburg number for the WP, the thermodynamic critical field $\mu_0 H_c(0)$ may be inferred by the jump of specific heat at $T_c$ given by $\mu_0 \Delta C / T_c= \left ( \mu_0 H_c(0)/T_c \right )^2$, whereas the in-plane coherence length $\xi_\para$ by the slope near $T_c$ of the out-of-plane upper critical field, $dH^{\perp}_{c2}/dT|_{T=T_c}$ given by

 In terms of the measured quantities $\mu_0 \Delta C / T_c$, $dH^{\perp}_{c2}/dT|_{T=T_c}$, $\Gamma$, and $T_c$, the Ginzburg number can be expressed as